-Photography can be expensive but, specially if you’re just starting.
-Let’s see how expensive it is for a novice photographer.
+Photography can be expensive.
+Let’s see how expensive it is for a novice photographer, by doing an entry level camera cost comparison.

 Some time ago I made a camera system cost comparison which worked for a specific scenario: a working photographer who’s getting paid and needs high end cameras, lenses, flashes and other accessories.